-You can use robot file to tell search engines which pages you don’t want them to show in search results as most search engines honour this file.
+You can use a robot file to tell search engines which page you don’t want them to show in search results as most search engines honor this file.

 Page loading speed

 Make sure the page loads in less than 4 seconds.
-Faster pages are ranked well and there are less drop outs resulting in less bounce rate.
+Faster pages are ranked well and there are fewer dropouts resulting in less bounce rate.
 Just ask yourself, how long do you wait for a page to load normally before getting frustrated?

 Social sharing buttons